ICBE Privacy Statement

 - to provide you with training which either you or your employer have requested

 ICBE uses member contact and other relevant personal information to provide membership services to member companies.
-These services, and any personal information given to enable their provision, are provided under the ICBE membership contract
+These services, and any personal information given to enable their provision, are provided under ICBE membership agreement.

 It is core to ICBE membership services that ICBE communicates with its members to keep them informed and up to date on what we are doing on their behalf and to seek their views and input (including Calls for Support) on issues of relevance.